Opel Astra: OPC

 The OPC trim of the Astra GTC has been available since 2012.
-This car features a turbocharged 2.0 L direct injection engine with a power of 206 kW and torque of 400 Nm, HiPerStrut front suspension, a mechanical limited slip differential, an electronically controlled FlexRide active suspension, and Recaro-style sport seats, OPC badge on gear knob, steering wheel, and on instrument dials and different and distinctive front and rear bumper, rear standard spoiler as well as optional OPC spoiler compared to GTC version.
-It comes with 19 inch alloy rims as standard and optional 20-inch alloy rims which are lighter than those 19-inch.
+This car features a turbocharged 2.0 L direct injection engine with a power of 206 kW and torque of 400 Nm, HiPerStrut front suspension, a mechanical limited-slip differential, an electronically-controlled FlexRide active suspension, and Recaro-style sport seats, OPC badged gear knob, steering wheel, and instrument dials as well as distinctive front and rear bumper, rear standard spoiler as well as an optional OPC spoiler compared to GTC version.
+It comes with 19-inch alloy wheels as standard and optional 20-inch alloy wheels which are lighter than the 19-inch version.
 The 0 to 100 km/h time is 6 seconds and top speed is limited to 250 km/h.